Children's Cottage Preschool

 - Mixed age environment student choice of activity from a prescribed range of options

 - Uninterrupted blocks of work time

-- A Discovery model, where children learn concepts from working with materials, rather than by direct instruction
+- Discovery model where children learn concepts working with materials rather than direct instruction

 The large, light filled preschool room has different Learning Centers that focus on reading, math, science, and social development.